 to access my private client computer, mercury, even if mercury is sitting at the lightdm login prompt halfway around the world.

-First, make sure we can set up the reverse tunnel by hand.
-While at mercury, enter this
+Reverse tunnel - starting by hand: First, make sure we can set up the reverse tunnel by hand.
+While at mercury, as your normal user, enter this

 $ sudo su -s /bin/sh autossh -c "/usr/bin/autossh -N -R :20202:localhost:22 firstname.lastname@example.org"

-One thing I use to check to see it worked is to log into the server (as bob) and check using
+One thing I use to check to see it worked is to log into the server (hbelabs, as normal user) and check using

 $ netstat -an |grep listen|grep 20202